CrossRef/event-data-user-guide/event-data-manual.md

  - Query the Evidence Service to find the Evidence by visiting `http://service.eventdata.crossref.org/event/d41d8cd98f00b204e9800998ecf8427e/evidence`
  - You will see the list of Evidence Links in the response.

-# Evidence Records in Depth {#in-depth-evidence-records}
+## Evidence Records in Depth {#in-depth-evidence-records}

-An Agent is responsible for fetching data from an external data source and extracting Events from the input data.
-An Evidence Record is created by an Agent as the result of an input from an external data source.
-It contains the input, the resultant Events, and all the state and information necessary to support the resulting events.
+An Agent is responsible for fetching data from an external Data Source and extracting Events from the input data.
+An Evidence Record is created by an Agent as the result of an input from an external Data Source.
+It contains the input, the resultant Events, and all the state and information necessary to support the resulting Events.

 Every Evidence Record contains the following sections:

  - `input` - the data that entered the system from an external source
- - `artifacts` - the artifacts that were used in processing
+ - `artifacts` - the Artifacts that were used in processing
  - `agent` - the name and version of the Agent
  - `state` - any relevant pieces of state
  - `working` - any internal working that is relevant to the processing of the input
- - `events` - any resulting events
+ - `events` - any resulting Events

 The precise content of each of these sections varies from Agent to Agent.

-## Input
+### Input

 The Input contains the data input from the external source.
 It may contain the precise input an HTTP body, or some reduction of the input.
 The Input contains all information necessary to construct the Events.

-## Artifacts
+### Artifacts

 The Artifacts that were consumed by the Agent in the course of processing the Input.

-## Agent
+### Agent

 Internal data about the Agent, including the version number.

-## State
+### State

 Any extra state information necessary to process the Input.
 For example, because the Newsfeed Agent often checks newsfeeds more regularly than they are updated, it might see the same blog post URL in the Newsfeed twice.

-## Working
+### Working

 Any working data that the Agent produces in the course of generating the Event that might be useful to know.
 For example, the Newsfeed Agent provides the list of Blog URLs that it considered.
 If it is unable to retrieve a blog post URL, it will record it here.

-## Events
+### Events

 All the Events that were produced.
 These are in Lagotto Deposit format, which is very similar to the Event format.
 Each event has an ID, which can be used to track it.